krabedrummer/ImageToPainting/Assets/_Project/Documentation/README.txt

 QUIT - Quits application.

 Slider - Controls the number of Paint Strokes added to image.
 The more the slider is moved to the right, the more your image will look like a painting.

+OilPaint Shader

+The OildPaint Shader in the Shader folder uses the Kawahara algorithm to blur the indvidual pixels of the image creating a painted look.

+It is normally used as a screen space effect, but this has been converted to be used an Unlit Shader for meshes.